gdavidbutler/pthreadChannel/README.md

 * chanSock: link a bound full duplex socket to a pair of Channels

-### Example
+### Examples

 * primes: Example of using chan.h and chanFifo.h is provided in example/primes.c.
 It is modeled on primes.c from [libtask](https://swtch.com/libtask/).
 It is more complex because of pthread's API and various combinations of options.
 * sockproxy: Example of using chan.h and chanSock.h is provided in example/sockproxy.c.
 It is modeled on tcpproxy.c from [libtask](https://swtch.com/libtask/).
 Connects two chanSocks back-to-back, with Channels reversed.

-Note: sockproxy needs numeric values for socket type (-T, -t) and family type (-F, -f).
+  * Sockproxy needs numeric values for socket type (-T, -t) and family type (-F, -f).
-Options protocol type (-P, -p), service type (-S, -s) and host name (-H, -h) can be symbolic (see getaddrinfo()).
+  * The options protocol type (-P, -p), service type (-S, -s) and host name (-H, -h) can be symbolic (see getaddrinfo()).
-(Upper case options are for the "server" side, lower case options are for the "client" side.)
+  * Upper case options are for the "server" side, lower case options are for the "client" side.
-For most BSD compatible socket libraries, SOCK_STREAM is 1 and AF_INET is 2.
+  * For most BSD compatible socket libraries, SOCK_STREAM is 1 and AF_INET is 2.
-For example, to listen (because of the server SOCK_STREAM socket type) for connections on any IPv4 stream socket on service 2222 and connect them to any IPv4 stream socket on service ssh at host localhost (letting the system choose the protocol):
+  * For example, to listen (because of the server SOCK_STREAM socket type) for connections on any IPv4 stream socket on service 2222 and connect them to any IPv4 stream socket on service ssh at host localhost (letting the system choose the protocol):
     1. ./sockproxy -T 1 -F 2 -S 2222 -t 1 -f 2 -h localhost -s ssh &
-2. ssh -p 2222 user@localhost
+    1. ssh -p 2222 user@localhost

 ### Building